Yelkcubwerdna/webflyx/quotes/dune.md

 - "An Animal Caught In A Trap Will Gnaw Off Its Own Leg To Escape.
 What Will You Do?"
 - "When Is A Gift Not A Gift?"
 - "Fear is the mind-killer."
 - There was probably another quote here.
+Changed!